Social Justice

 Unity of Fairfax’s Social Justice Team applies spiritual principles to promote fairness and inclusion.

-We share information on:
+• We share information about community resources

-- hosting educational events for the community.
+• We host educational events for the community

 Please SIGN UP to be placed on our mailing notification list.